 Geo-Launchpad is an eleven-week paid summer internship for community college students.
-The program runs from mid-May until August, pays a stipend of $600/week, and provides housing in Boulder, Colorado if needed.
+The program runs from mid-May until August, pays a stipend of $720/week.
+Housing near the project locations are provided at no cost.
 This pre-REU (Research Experience for Undergraduates) program exposes students to geoscience careers, assists in professional development and communication skills, and provides research-ready skills.

 What is Geoscience?

-Geoscience careers include a diverse offering of STEM fields, including:
+Geoscience careers include a diverse offering of STEM fields, such as: